Wigner distributions for n arbitrary observables: Abstract

 \section{Abstract}

+We study a generalization of the Wigner function to arbitrary tuples of hermitian operators.
 We show that for any collection of hermitian operators $A_1,\ldots,A_n$, and any quantum state there is a unique joint distribution on $\Rl^n$, with the property that the marginals of all linear combinations of the $A_k$ coincide with their quantum counterpart.
+In other words, we consider the inverse Radon transform of the exact quantum probability distributions of all linear combinations.
 We call it the Wigner distribution, because for position and momentum this property defines the standard Wigner function.
-In this note we discuss the application to finite dimensional systems, establish many basic properties and illustrate these by examples.
-The properties include the support, the location of singularities, positivity, the behaviour under symmetry groups, and informational completeness.
+We discuss the application to finite dimensional systems, establish many basic properties and illustrate these by examples.
+The properties include the support, the location of singularities, positivity, the behavior under symmetry groups, and informational completeness.

 \ifletter \fi